 I’m a bit hesitant to write this, as this post will most definitely be misinterpreted and certain folks will get upset.
 But this is too good of an example case to pass, so let’s get right on it.

-Continue reading “Propaganda, OSINT and Journalism – Changing Narrative in Ukraine Conflict”
+Continue reading “Propaganda, OSINT and Journalism – Changing Narrative in Ukraine Crisis”

 The Police of Finland has been noticeably increasing its presence on social media, especially on Twitter where there’s more than 60 official accounts already.
 Most of these accounts represent individual police officers, and therefore they’re supposed to represent the official police’s brand and communication, but of course there’s bound to be some personal nuances included in the tweets as well.
 This personal tone is perfectly normal and only human, but unfortunately it makes them (individuals and the police) a target for a backslash.